weefbellington/screenplay/README.md

 Screenplay selects animations to play based on the direction of navigation (forward/back) and the state of the Stage (incoming/outgoing).
 Animations can be specified through XML or code.

 **Component-oriented architecture:**
-Each Stage can have zero or more Components, which are notified of Stage lifecycle events.
+Each Stage be augmented with Components, which are notified of lifecycle events.
 Components provide a modular way of attaching behavior to a Stage, encouraging code reuse and separation of concerns.

 **Separation of display and presentation:**
-You don't need to extend any custom `View` subclasses in a Screenplay application.
+You don't need to put any business logic in `View` subclasses in a Screenplay application.
 Screenplay's powerful component-oriented architecture makes it easy to separate view presentation from display.

 **Plugin support:**
 Screenplay includes optional support for [Flow](https://github.com/square/flow) which is provided as a separate module.
 Flow provides an interface for managing the backstack, including pushing and popping new Stages from the stack, managing the history, etc.